NiccoloPuccinelli/SEM/README.md

-# Predicting Failures in Smart Human-Centric EcoSystems
+# Predicting Failures in Smart Human-Centric Ecosystems

-This replication package replicates the results of **Predicting Failures in Smart Human-Centric EcoSystems**.
+This replication package replicates the results of **Predicting Failures in Smart Human-Centric Ecosystems**.

-Our work proposes **Smart human-centric Ecosystem Monitoring (SEM)**, an approach that predicts **Smart human-centric EcoSystems (SES)** failures. **SEM** identifies failure-prone scenarios from the reconstruction error of **SES** indicators, that is, metric values that **SEM** collects from **SES** at constant frequency. **SEM** computes the reconstruction error with a suitably trained *Denoising Transformer Autoencoder*.
+Our work proposes **Smart human-centric Ecosystem Monitoring (SEM)**, an approach that predicts **Smart Human-centric Ecosystems (SHE)** failures. **SEM** identifies failure-prone scenarios from the reconstruction error of **SHE** indicators, that is, metric values that **SEM** collects from the **SHE** at constant frequency. **SEM** computes the reconstruction error with a suitably trained *Denoising Transformer Autoencoder*.
-The experimental results that we collected on the digital mirror of peer-to-peer ride-sharing systems operating in San Francisco confirm that **SEM** can effectively predict **SES** failures early enough to activate preventing actions.
+The experimental results that we collected on the digital mirror of peer-to-peer ride-sharing systems operating in San Francisco confirm that **SEM** can effectively predict **SHE** failures early enough to activate preventing actions.

 This replication package includes data and instructions on how to run, interpret and obtain the results presented in our work.

-To clone this repository, you can download the folder in `.zip` format (**~336 Mb**, 'Download Repository' button at the top-right of this page), and extract it.
+To clone this repository, you can download the folder in `.zip` format (**~306 Mb**, 'Download Repository' button at the top-right of this page), and extract it.

 ## Introduction